Anastasia-08/rsschool-cv-1/cv.md

+# CV Polina Blokhina

-Name: Polina Blokhina
+**Name**: Polina Blokhina
-I never used to work as programmer, but I was quite good at school competitions (had prizer's diploms at all-Russian Olympiad at Programming and Maths), and I like to study new things in programming and want to make programming my profession
+* I never used to work as programmer, but I was quite good at school competitions (had prizer's diploms at all-Russian Olympiad at Programming and Maths), and I like to study new things in programming and want to make programming my profession
-I mostly used Delphi, but can write also on Python, Java and JS.
-Also used Octave to study machine learning.
+* I mostly used *Delphi*, but can write also on *Python*, *Java* and *JS*.
+Also used *Octave* to study machine learning.
-I don't have any experiense of projects, but I passed some courses, for example, https://www.coursera.org/learn/machine-learning (but I didn't pay to get a diploma, so I sadly can't show you certificate on my name)
+* I don't have any experiense of projects, but I passed some courses, for example, [Stanford's Machine Learning](https://www.coursera.org/learn/machine-learning) (but I didn't pay to get a diploma, so I sadly can't show you certificate on my name)
-My English is between Intermediate and Advanced.
+* My English is between Intermediate and Advanced.
 I don't really have problems with writing nor reading, speaking and listening can be a bit harder, but not much.
 I used to live abroad (in Bulgaria) and, if people didn't understand Russian and my Bulgarian wasn't enough for something, we communicated in English without any problems.

-Contacts: @tehhie (Telegram), Tehhie#4622 (Discord), Полина Блохина (vk.com), Ника Летняя(facebook).
+**Contacts**: @tehhie (*Telegram*), Tehhie#4622 (*Discord*), Полина Блохина (*vk.com*), Ника Летняя(*facebook*).
 Contact me if you think I can be useful for anything you are interested in.